 HIV wasting syndrome refers to a complication of the virus in which significant weight loss accompanies fever and weakness.
-It is a sign that HIV has caused severe damage to the immune system and progressed to stage 3, commonly known as AIDS.
+Potential causes of this include loss of appetite and changes in metabolism.

 The main treatment is the primary HIV medication, antiretroviral therapy.
 This treatment reduces HIV in the blood and leads to an average 10–25% weight gain per year.
 To address the specific causes, doctors may prescribe additional medications, such as appetite stimulants.